quaderno/quaderno-woocommerce/readme.txt

 4. Example of a receipt

 == Changelog ==

+= 1.15.9 - March 8, 2019 =
+* Send products SKUs to Quaderno
+* Link refunds with invoices
+* Send order URL to Quaderno

 = 1.15.8 - February 26, 2019 =
 * Tested with WordPress 5.1